-Regardless of how the market eventually sorts itself out, and whether Russian uranium will remain a part of the global industry, there is very little doubt that energy security is in the forefront of investor minds.
-We observed this recently at the recent BMO Global Metals & Mining Conference, as generalist funds were activity researching and holding discussions with uranium companies including UEX.
-Utilities are being cautious in their purchases, not wishing to commit to a portfolio of uranium contracts that could be subject to potential bans and sanctions.
-Yet utilities are now seeking secure long-term uranium contracts to diversify their supply sources and are mitigating their existing exposure to Russian enrichment and conversion services, as seen by the recent sharp increase in conversion and enrichment prices.
+Regardless of how the market eventually sorts itself out, and whether possible Russian sanctions or consumer choice to avoid Russian nuclear products causes a bifurcation of the uranium market, energy security is in the forefront of investor minds.
+Utilities are now cautious with their purchases of uranium, wishing to avoid a firm commitment to a future uranium contracting portfolio that may eventually be subject to potential bans and sanctions.
+Utilities are actively seeking secure long-term uranium contracts to diversify their supply sources from, and mitigating their existing exposure to, Russian enrichment and conversion services.